SaifAshrafHelmy/Blog-Typescript-Prisma/README.md

     -   `limit` (disabled)
     -   `offset` (disabled)
     -   `search` (disabled)
--   **Response:** (No specific response provided in the collection)

 ### Get Single Post

 -   **Endpoint:** `/posts/10` (Replace 10 with the actual post ID)
 -   **Method:** `GET`
--   **Response:** (No specific response provided in the collection)

-## Events

-The collection includes two events, one for the prerequest and another for the test phase.
-Currently, no scripts are provided for these events.

 ## Variables